cockroachdb/docs/v21.1/build-a-python-app-with-cockroachdb-sqlalchemy.md

 Where `<connection_string>` is the connection string provided in the **Connection info** window of the {{ site.data.products.db }} Console.

-Note that you need to provide a SQL user password in order to securely connect to a CockroachCloud cluster.
+Note that you need to provide a SQL user password in order to securely connect to a {{ site.data.products.db }} cluster.
 The connection string should have a placeholder for the password (`<ENTER-PASSWORD>`).

 </section>